DanielAmes/DanielAmes.github.io/_posts/2025-01-10-bayeslogic.md

 hide_related_posts: true
 ---

 According to a certain school of Bayesianism, we should interpret the probability of a proposition as a measure of its plausibility.
 Within this framework, the two values of propositional logic, true and false, become the two extremes of probability, $p = 1$ and $p = 0$.
-And in fact we can show that all arguments in propositional logic are in fact specific cases of the laws of probability.
+And we can show that all arguments in propositional logic are in fact specific cases of the laws of probability.

 As an example, take the two most fundamental forms of argument in propositional logic: _modus ponens_ and _modus tollens_.
 These are our classic Aristotelian syllogisms.
 Symbolically, they look like this: